How to add an Altcoin

 If so, the process is easy.
 If that electrum fork is maintained, usually the process is the following:

 Create a docker file for that coin (base on the btc one), a docker-compose component and edit the setup scripts.
-See this example.
-Ensure to add
+See this .
+Ensure to add COIN_HOST=component

 That's where things get a little bit more complex.
 You have two ways: either fork the electrum yourself and make it work for your coin, or, if your coin is completely different from btc-like coins, try to create an electrum-compatible daemon.
 If you do it correctly, you just need to implement the daemons/coin.py

-file in a completely custom way, plus make sure to have all the daemons dependencies in the requirements file, but otherwise, the process is the same as when there is a fork available for that coin.
+file in a completely custom way, plus make sure to have all the daemons dependencies in the requirements file, but otherwise, the process is the same as when for that coin.